petelove666/Responsive-Tabs/README.md

 (The headings can be any level, as long as they have the class ‘tab-heading’.
 Just wrap the content of each tab in a &lt;div> with class ‘tab-panel’.
 Note that the tab you want open on page load requires the additional class ‘active-tab-heading’ on the heading, and ‘active-panel’ on the content &lt;div> ).

-- On document ready, call the function responsiveTabs() …your tabs will appear!
+- On document ready, call the function RESPONSIVEUI.responsiveTabs() …your tabs will appear!